-- 1. Isolate the equipment (also isolate all auxiliary circuits).

-- 2. Secure against reactivation.

-- 3. Verify that the system is deenergized.

-- 4. Ground and short circuit

-- 5. Cover or cordon off adjacent live parts.
+- 1. Isolate the equipment (also isolate all auxiliary circuits). - 2.
+Secure against reactivation. - 3.
+Verify that the system is deenergized. - 4.
+Earth and short-circuit the isolated equipment. - 5.
+Cover or cordon off adjacent live parts.

 After completing work, lift the restrictions in the reverse order.